David Chung

 That’s the point.

-The magic isn’t that an AI agent writes code.
-The magic is that the work gets routed to the right context at the right cost with the right guardrails.
+The magic isn’t that an AI writes code.
+The magic is that the work gets routed to the right bench, at the right cost, behind the right guardrails.

 The Money Was In The Routing

-The biggest savings didn’t come from shorter status reports.
+The biggest savings didn’t come from shorter status slips.

-The biggest savings came from not using the most expensive model for everything.
+The biggest savings came from not putting the most expensive worker on every job.

 The estimate from that build:

-Write everything in main Opus context$5-8Main context fills with file contents and forces compaction
+Do everything on the expensive bench$5-8The main workspace fills with file contents and forces a memory dump

-Pete v2 multi-agent dispatch$2.50-4Coordination overhead, but context stays clean
+Pete v2 multi-agent dispatch$2.50-4Some coordination overhead, but the workspace stays clean

-On that one small Mac utility, the direct bill was roughly cut in half.
+On that one small utility, the direct bill was roughly cut in half.

 But the real savings were bigger than the bill.

-The important line from the log was this: delegation is the 60-80% optimization.
-Shorthand is the 5-10% optimization.
+The important line from the log was this: delegation is the 60 to 80 percent win.
+Shorter reports are the 5 to 10 percent win.

 That’s the lesson I don’t want to lose.

 Making reports shorter helps.
-Routing work to the right model changes the economics of the whole build.
+Routing work to the right worker changes the economics of the whole build.

 The Time Savings Showed Up Next